vlovell24/Its_Hip_To_Be_A_Square/readme.md

 with bright and bold colors.
 Therefore, I went with a nice bright geometry background that I set transparency on.
 It's bold..... it's bright.....it's supposed to be.

-Due to the cliche of Comic Sans being a nosir in UI design......I used it.
+Due to the cliché of Comic Sans being a nosir in UI design......I used it.
 Breathe it in.
 Comic Sans all over the place like a warm hug of awesome.

+And lastly, the application will currently do circles, triangles and quadrilaterals.
+The other shapes I have left blank for the time being.
+If you want to use them, then you can simply add the methods as needed.